Religious Education for Children and Youth

 Who plans the program?

-The Director of Religious Education (DRE), Jacquis Robertson, along with the Religious Education Committee and Curriculum Teams, maps out the program for the year.
-In the course of a year, children may engage in lessons from religious education curricula, explore environmental and social issues, work on service projects, take field trips, and re-design their classroom space.
+The Director of Religious Education (DRE), Miriam Epskamp, in consultation with Rev. Gy, and with the help of youth, parents, and the Religious Education Committee, maps out the program for the year.
+In the course of a year, children may engage in lessons from religious education curricula, explore environmental and social issues, work on service projects, take field trips, engage in mindfulness activities, or re-design their classroom space.
 Whatever the activity, they have plenty of time for social interaction and fun.
-For further questions or for more information, please contact Jacquis via email at firstname.lastname@example.org.
+For further questions or for more information, please contact Miriam via email at email@example.com.